alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 Engagement rate shows the percentage of sessions that met at least one of these conditions:

-- the visit lasted longer than 10 seconds
+- the session lasted longer than 10 seconds
 - the user viewed 2 or more pages
-- the user completed a key event (if one has been configured)
+- the user completed a key event (a specific action marked as significant in your property settings, such as completing a form — not all properties will have these configured)

 In simple terms, engagement rate estimates how many visits involved some meaningful interaction.